patrickward/hop/pulse/README.md

 ## Pulse Dashboard

-The pulse dashboard is available at `/pulse` by default (configurable via `PulsePath`).
+The pulse dashboard is available at `/pulse` by default (configurable via `RoutePath`).
 It provides:

 ### HTTP Metrics
 - Total request count